Yingzhen-ietf/BGP-QUIC/BoQ.md

 * (function/MP channel) BGP per AFI/SAFI channel (implemented asymmetrically as unidirectional streams)

 ## Introduction
 The Border Gateway Protocol (BGP) <xref target="RFC4271"/> is the routing protocol used to exchange routing and reachability information among autonomous systems.
-BGP uses TCP as its transport protocol to provide reliable packet communication.
+BGP uses TCP as its transport protocol to provide reliable communication.
 BGP establishes peer relationships between routers using a TCP session on port 179.

 The Multiprotocol Extensions for BGP-4 (MP-BGP) <xref target="RFC4760"/> allow BGP to carry information for multiple Network Layer protocols.
 However, only a single TCP connection can reach the Established state between a pair of peers <xref target="RFC4271"/>.
 As a consequence, an error related to a particular Network Layer protocol may result in the termination of the connection for all.

-Previous proposals attempt to address the issue of errors for individual Network Layer protocols (AFI/SAFI) by providing extensions to run multiple BGP sessions between two BGP speakers.
-One such example, BGP multisession <xref target="https://datatracker.ietf.org/doc/html/draft-ietf-idr-bgp-multisession"/>, uses multiple TCP sessions between the two participating BGP speakers.
-However, this proposal has not gained widespread adoption.

 QUIC <xref target="RFC9000"/> is a UDP-based multiplexed and secure transport protocol that provides connection-oriented and stateful interaction between a client and server.
 It can provide low latency and encrypted transport with resilient connections.

 In QUIC, application protocols exchange information using streams.
 Each stream is a separate unidirectional or bidirectional channel consisting of an ordered stream of bytes.
-Moreover, each stream has its own flow control which limits bytes sent on a stream, together with flow control of the connection.
+Moreover, each stream has its own flow control, which limits bytes sent on a stream, together with flow control of the connection.

-This document specifies the procedures for BGP to use QUIC as a transport protocol with a mechanism to carry multiple BGP address families (AFI/SAFI) over individual streams.
-These per-AFI/SAFI streams (function channels), and the associated control mechanism (control channel) for the session are called "BGP channels".
-In one BGP over QUIC connection, there is always one control channel, and one or more per-AFI/SAFI function channels used to carry routing information.
+This document specifies the procedures for BGP to use QUIC as a transport protocol with a mechanism to carry Network Layer protocols (AFI/SAFI) over individual streams.
+The Network layer protocols are identified using a combination of Address Family (AF) and Subsequent Address Family (SAFI), as described in <xref target="RFC4760"/>.
+These per-AFI/SAFI streams (function channels) and the associated control mechanism (control channel) for the session are called "BGP channels".
+In one BGP over QUIC connection, one control channel and one or more function channels are used to carry routing information.

 ## Summary of Operations

 ### Establish BGP/QUIC Connection

-Before two BGP speakers start exchanging routing information, they need to establish a BGP session.
+Before two BGP speakers start exchanging routing information, they must establish a BGP session.
 It is established in two phases:

  - Establish a transport layer connection.
 TLS 1.3 is integrated with QUIC.
-The TLS authentication parameters used for this connection are out of scope of this draft.
+The TLS authentication parameters used for this connection are out of the scope of this draft.
- - Establish a BGP over QUIC session over this connection.
-This draft specifies the details that allow BGP channels to be carried over this QUIC connection.
+ - Establish a BGP over QUIC session over this transport connection.
+This document specifies the details of such an operation.

 QUIC connections are established as described in [RFC9000].
-During connection establishment, a BGP speaker SHOULD use UDP port TBD and MUST select the Application-Layer Protocol Negotiation (ALPN) [RFC7301] token "boq" in the TLS handshake.
+During connection establishment, a BGP speaker SHOULD use UDP port TBD1 and MUST select the Application-Layer Protocol Negotiation (ALPN) [RFC7301] token "boq" in the TLS handshake.
 Support for other application-layer protocols MUST NOT be offered in the same handshake.
-A connection MUST be closed if the ALPN token is not as indicated, or if other application-layer protocols are offered in the same handshake.
+A connection MUST be closed if the ALPN token is not as indicated or if other application-layer protocols are offered in the same handshake.

-[RFC4271] defines the BGP Finite State Machine (FSM) operations for a single BGP session between two BGP speakers using TCP.
+[RFC4271] defines the operations for a single BGP session between two BGP speakers using TCP.
 This document defines the ability to carry BGP over multiple QUIC streams as "BGP channels".

 On a BGP over QUIC connection, the BGP over QUIC speaker first establishes a bidirectional stream for the "BGP control channel".
-The control channel is used to establish a BGP peer relations between two BGP over QUIC speakers similar to RFC 4271.
-Open messages are exchanged on the control channel, and if the BGP over QUIC session parameters are acceptable, the peering session comes up.
-Afterward the per-AFI/SAFI function channels may then be created.
-Similar to RFC 4271, if the parameters are not acceptable, the BGP over QUIC session is terminated with a NOTIFICATION message.
+The control channel is used to establish a BGP peer relationship between two BGP over QUIC speakers, similar to RFC 4271.
+OPEN messages are exchanged on the control channel, and if the BGP over QUIC session parameters are acceptable, the peering session is established.
+Similar to RFC 4271, if the parameters are unacceptable, the BGP over QUIC session is terminated with a NOTIFICATION message.

-After the control channel is Established, each BGP over QUIC speaker may create per-AFI/SAFI function channels using a unidirectional QUIC stream.
-These function channels are used to carry BGP routes for that AFI/SAFI.
-There SHALL NOT be more than one function channel per AFI/SAFI from one BGP over QUIC speaker to the other.
-Unlike RFC 4271 BGP, there is no requirement that both BGP over QUIC speakers have a symmetric and matching set of per-AFI/SAFI channels.
+After establishing the control channel, each BGP over QUIC speaker may create function channels using unidirectional QUIC streams.
+These function channels are used to carry BGP routes for a specific AFI/SAFI.
+Only one one function channel per AFI/SAFI from one BGP over QUIC speaker to the other can exist (see "Channel Collision Avoidance").
+Unlike RFC 4271 BGP, there is no requirement for both BGP over QUIC speakers to have a symmetric and matching set of function channels.

-BGP channels largely use the mechanisms of the RFC 4271 FSM for their establishment.
+BGP channels largely use the mechanisms of the RFC 4271 Finite State Machine (FSM) for their establishment.
 For the control channel carried over a bidirectional QUIC stream, the FSM is identical to the RFC 4271 FSM.
-However, since the per-AFI/SAFI function channels are unidirectional, the RFC 4271 FSM procedures cannot be carried solely using the unidirectional channel from one BGP over QUIC speaker to another.
-Instead, responding BGP speaker must carry its replies for the unidirectional streams over the control channel and are addressed to a specific BGP function channel.
+However, since the function channels are unidirectional, the RFC 4271 FSM procedures cannot be carried solely using the unidirectional channel from one BGP over QUIC speaker to another.
+Instead, the responding BGP speaker must carry its replies for the unidirectional streams over the control channel and address them to a specific BGP function channel.

 ### Establish BGP/QUIC Control Channel